MapStory/Learning/modules/module3.md

 +	Lesson 1 – Importing point StoryLayers
 +	Lesson 2 – Importing polygon StoryLayers
-+	Lesson 3 – Creating StoryLayers from scratch.
++	Lesson 3 – Creating StoryLayers from scratch

-Each lesson is planned to take about XXXX minutes to complete.
-Combined, this module should take XXX hours to complete (assuming ten minute breaks between each Lesson).
+Each lesson is planned to take about 30 minutes to complete.
+Combined, this module should take two hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Importing point StoryLayers
 ##### Objective